 On 3rd July 1976, The Piece Hall was officially re-opened for public use.
 Although there were still large areas of the building left unconverted and used for storage, it became for a time a bustling centre of activity, with many small shops, an Art Gallery and Museum and a Tourist Information Centre.
 Once again The Piece Hall staged a wide range of events and entertainment.

-Work is ongoing to complete a multi-million pound conservation and transformation of The Piece Hall.
-Due to be fully reopened in 2017, the immense, 66,000 sq ft open-air piazza will be enclosed by a mix of independent bars, restaurants, shops, cafés and creative businesses.
-Alongside a new gallery for leading visual art exhibitions, the stories of Georgian Halifax will be told in a state-of-the-art heritage centre and spaces that take you a step back in time.
-A vibrant cultural quarter for a new generation, with direct links to Square Chapel Centre for the Arts, Orangebox Young People’s Centre and a new Central Library and Archive.
-The Piece Hall conservation programme is led by Calderdale Council and supported by the Heritage Lottery Fund, with additional support from Garfield Weston Foundation and The Wolfson Foundation.
-On completion, The Piece Hall Trust is an independent body who will be responsible for managing the space and realising this next chapter.
+Following a multi-million pound conservation and transformation, The Piece Hall reopened in August 2017.
+The immense 66,000 sq ft open-air courtyard is now enclosed by a mix of independent bars, restaurants, shops and cafés.
+Alongside a new gallery for leading visual art exhibitions, the stories of Georgian Halifax are told in a state-of-the-art heritage centre and spaces that take you a step back in time.
+A vibrant cultural quarter for a new generation, with direct links to Square Chapel Arts Centre, Orangebox Young People’s Centre and a new Central Library and Archive.
+The Piece Hall conservation programme was led by Calderdale Council and supported by the Heritage Lottery Fund, with additional support from Garfield Weston Foundation and The Wolfson Foundation.
+The Piece Hall Trust is an independent body who are responsible for managing the space and realising this next chapter.